 Looks, Design and Size

-Unlike the models listed above, this one does not 5 or 7 individual browning settings, but rather there is a dial that is marked low to high.
-Because waffle making isn’t the only function, you will notice that the portion of the dial that controls the waffle maker is quite small (this probably won’t influence results however) and it’s located at the bottom of the dial.
+Unlike the models listed above, this one does not have 5 or 7 individual browning settings, but rather there is a dial marked low to high.
+Because waffle making isn’t the only function, you will notice that the portion of the dial that controls the waffle maker is quite small (this probably won’t influence results, however), and it’s located at the bottom of the dial.
 The whole dial has temperature ranges from low to high.
 According to reports, the high setting produces the best results, a golden crispy on the outside waffle with a fluffy center.

 A key feature of this unit is that the plates are removable.
-That means that you can just take them out and flip them around when you want to use a different cooking function.
+That means that you can take them out and flip them around when you want to use a different cooking function.
 The plates are nonstick, but apparently not Teflon.
-A cool feature of the removable plates is that they have a channel that directs oil to a hole to drain excess oil.
+A cool feature of the removable plates is a channel that directs oil to a hole to drain excess oil.

 Comes with a 2-year warranty.

-Lately I have a tendency to go with products that are of the highest quality – and this usually means that they are more expensive.
+Lately, I tend to go with products of the highest quality – and this usually means that they are more expensive.
 In this case, I’d try my hand at the All-Clad classic round waffle maker because it rocks!
-I think it is the best thin waffle maker on this page at least.
-Shrouded in stainless steel it is both heavy-duty and elegant.
+I think it is the best thin waffle maker on this page, at least.
+Shrouded in stainless steel, it is both heavy-duty and elegant.
 I think that it is a wonderful machine that is definitely worthy of your consideration.

 But, the All-Clad model here is expensive and might be well outside of your budget.
-If that’s the case, then I would recommend that you go with the Cuisinart classic round waffle maker.
-It is a great, budget-friendly, option although not in the same class as the All-Clad.
+If that’s the case, I would recommend that you go with the Cuisinart classic round waffle maker.
+It is a great, budget-friendly option, although not in the same class as the All-Clad.

-And, if after reading this page you decide that you would rather an inexpensive versatile griddle with a thin waffle maker option, then the Black and Decker G48TD could be best for you.
+And, if, after reading this page, you decide that you would rather have an inexpensive, versatile griddle with a thin waffle maker option, then the Black and Decker G48TD could be best for you.

 Other Things to Consider

-Regardless of which thin waffle maker model you choose, you will want to make sure that you consider the features that are important to you.
+Regardless of which thin waffle maker model you choose, you will want to make sure that you consider the important features.
 Below, you will find a list of different features that may interest you.

 Electric or Old Fashioned

 A lot of the models that you may come across will have a nonstick coating.
-Generally, I’m not a big fan of nonstick, for a number of reasons.
-It’s sensitive, so you can’t use anything abrasive to clean it and it’s usually not dishwasher safe.
-And you have to be very careful which utensils you use with it because once you damage the surface it’s finished.
-Unless I have no choice, I usually go with non-nonstick pans and inserts for appliances.
+Generally, I’m not a big fan of nonstick for several reasons.
+First, it’s sensitive, so you can’t use anything abrasive to clean it, and it’s usually not dishwasher safe.
+And you have to be very careful which utensils you use with it because once you damage the surface, it’s finished.
+So unless I have no choice, I usually go with non-nonstick pans and inserts for appliances.

 Waffle makers are an exception to my rule…

-Here’s why: unlike frying pans, waffle makers do not require the use of a utensil to cook a waffle (except for a a fork to pick the waffle off of the plate).
-You just pour in the batter and the waffle maker does the rest of the work for you.
-Cleaning is really simple, you just wipe it down, so you won’t have to worry about scrubbing the surface with an abrasive.
+Here’s why: unlike frying pans, waffle makers do not require the use of a utensil to cook a waffle (except for a fork to pick the waffle off of the plate).
+You pour in the batter, and the waffle maker does the rest of the work for you.
+Cleaning is effortless.
+You wipe it down, so you won’t have to worry about scrubbing the surface with an abrasive.
 Also, the non-stick surface makes it easier to lift the waffle out of the iron or plate.

 Being able to remove the plates is a huge benefit when considering a new waffle maker.
-These machines usually make for a practical option because you can swap out the waffle plates for a flat griddle.
-Two or more machines in one.
+In addition, these machines usually make for a practical option because you can swap out the waffle plates for a flat griddle—two or more machines in one.